Experiences with AI-assisted design

-Coding with AI is mostly a solved problem, but design is still in its infancy, especially for native mobile applications.
-Here are a few approaches I tried and what worked for me.
+It's been almost two years since I posted about using AI to design an app.
+As with everything else with AI, things have evolved a lot since then.
+However while coding with AI is mostly a solved problem, design seems to be still in its infancy, especially for native mobile applications.
+Here are a few approaches I tried recently, and what worked for me.

 Put it in words

 When I developed my first iOS application using AI, I just described to the agent how I wanted it to look like, using words like "minimalistic" and "easy to use".
 The result was a standard SwiftUI application that looked nice but also generic.
-I also used words to describe the first version of my (this) website, and that worked better.
-In general AI agents seem to do better at web design.
+I also used words to describe the first version of my (this) website, and that worked better, and the same for my company site, Baleware.
+In general AI agents seem to do better at web design than native.

 Transport app